elasticio/elasticio.github.io/content/_components/paypal/index.md

 Webhook trigger for receive IPN.
 Instant Payment Notification ([IPN](https://developer.paypal.com/api/nvp-soap/ipn/)) is a message service that automatically notifies merchants of events related to PayPal transactions.

-You can test your trigger using [Instant Payment Notification (IPN) simulator](https://developer.paypal.com/developer/ipnSimulator): set ElasticIO webhookURL to `IPN handler URL` field, select any value of `Transaction type`, set `receiver_email` the same, as `Expected Email Address` from configuration and press `Send IPN`.
+You can test your trigger using [Instant Payment Notification (IPN) simulator](https://developer.paypal.com/developer/ipnSimulator): set your webhookURL to `IPN handler URL` field, select any value of `Transaction type`, set `receiver_email` the same, as `Expected Email Address` from configuration and press `Send IPN`.

 #### Configuration Fields